geerlingguy/ansible-vagrant-examples/svn2git/README.md

 This Vagrant profile installs [Svn2Git](https://lucene.apache.org/solr/) using the [Ansible](http://www.ansible.com/) provisioner.

 With Svn2Git installed, you can convert an SVN repository to a Git repository using the command `svn-all-fast-export`.
-Read more here: [LINK](http://www.midwesternmac.com/).
+Read more here: [Switching an SVN repository to Git with KDE's Svn2Git](http://www.midwesternmac.com/blogs/jeff-geerling/switching-svn-repository-git2svn).

 ## Getting Started